 Until recently, visitors needed a permit to visit this small eastern state that shares a border with Thailand.
-While Loikaw is the capital, it’s retained a village feel with one-story wooden houses, wide, dusty roads and small farmsteads where chickens and pigs roam free.
+While Loikaw is the capital, it’s retained a village feel with one-storey wooden houses, wide, dusty roads and small farmsteads where chickens and pigs roam free.
 Tourism is in its infancy here, so your experience will be a little less polished than elsewhere in Myanmar — you’ll also see few fellow visitors.

 The town itself sprawls at the foot of a limestone monolith that’s topped with the Thiri-Mingalar Taung Kwe pagoda.
 The Buddhist temple has sweeping views of the surrounding mountains — especially photogenic at sunset.
 A series of staircases criss-cross the rock to reach the top, passing smaller shrines along the way.
 If steep steps aren’t for you, you’ll find a gleaming golden tower at the back containing an elevator to the top.

 If you’re curious about the state’s most-boasted-about dish, the Kayah sausage, you can visit the home of a family who make the spicy snack.
 There’s the opportunity to see how they’re produced and try for yourself, although as fresh animal products are being used, it’s not an experience for everyone.

-If you’d rather simply snack on a sausage, or try one of the region’s other local delicacies, Loikaw has a nightly street food market along the banks for the Pilu River River each night.
+If you’d rather simply snack on a sausage, or try one of the region’s other local delicacies, Loikaw has a nightly street food market along the banks of the Pilu River each night.
 Myae oh myi shae is a popular dish made from tofu, noodles and seasonal vegetables.

 One of the town’s key draws is the surrounding villages, which are populated by a range of ethnic groups, each with their own traditions.
 Kayah is predominately a Catholic state, marked by the freshly painted churches along the roadsides.
 But, before Italian missionaries arrived in the late 19th century, many people were animist, and you’ll still find some villages who hold these beliefs.